-To set up or change direct deposit visit www.serviceson-line.opm.gov or call OPM.
+To set up or change direct deposit visit www.serviceson- line.opm.gov or call OPM.
 To do so by mail, use form RI 38-128, which can be obtained from OPM or by calling the NALC Retirement Department.

-change financial institutions, should not close their old accounts until their first annuity payment arrives at the new bank-this may be notify OPM.
+CAUTION: Annuitants who change financial institutions, should not close their old accounts until their first annuity payment arrives at the new bank-this may be 30-60 days after they notify OPM.
 This will avoid any problem wth a missing payment.